gandhiboys/CS648.02_Assignment1/README.md

-# **Assignment 6**
+# **Assignment 1**
-This is the _Assignment 6_ of course **CS-648**
+This is the _Assignment 1_ of course **CS-648.02**

 #### Abstract
-The sixth task is about learning about JavaScript.
+The first task is about learning about JavaScript.
 This assignment consists of several simple javascripts.

 ### Introduction
-This is based on the sixth assignment on JavaScript.
+This is based on the first assignment on JavaScript.
 The scripts are about:
 1. Larger or smaller number
 2. Coin-flip